Physer/umami-on-azure/README.md

 ### Using the Key Vault Sync Script

 You can quickly sync secrets from a local `.env.keyvault` file to your Azure Key Vault using the provided script.

+**Note:** Because the Key Vault is protected by a private endpoint, you must run the script from a machine with network access to the private subnet (e.g., via VPN or a VM in the same network).
 This is especially useful for initial setup or when rotating secrets.

 #### 1. Prepare Your Secrets File